agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 Having agreed on what part of the problem to focus on, we now turn to how we are going to measure our impact.
-There is no point shipping a model if you can't measure how it's effecting the business.
+There is no point shipping a model if you can't measure how it's affecting the business.

 Metrics and model use go hand-in-hand, so first we have to agree on what the model will be used for.
 For spam we could use the model to just mark suspected accounts for human review and tracking, or we could outright block accounts based on the model result.
-If we pick the human review option, it's probably more important to get all the bots even if some good customers are effected.
+If we pick the human review option, it's probably more important to get all the bots even if some good customers are affected.
 If we go with immediate action, it is likely more important to only ban bad accounts.
 I covered thinking about metrics like this in detail in another post, [_What Machine Learning Metric to Use_][metrics_post].
 Take a